-DS = demand shortfall for specified evaluation points throughout the season, RISD = Reasonable in-season demand from Equation 4, and FS = forecasted supply for remainder of season after specified evaluation point during the season.
+DS = demand shortfall for specified evaluation points throughout the season,

+RISD = Reasonable in-season demand from Equation 4, and FS = forecasted supply for remainder of season after specified evaluation point during the season.

-63. The amount calculated represents the volume that junior ground water users will be required to have available for delivery to members of the SWC found to be materially injured by the Director.
-The amounts will be calculated in April and in the middle of the season.
+66. The amount calculated represents the volume that junior ground water users will be required to have available for delivery to members of the SWC found to be materially injured by the Director.
+The amounts will be calculated in April, and, if necessary, at the middle of the season and at the time of need.